 Arbitrage is the practice of taking advantage of a price difference between two or more markets or exchanges.
-In Indian markets stocks are traded in two major exchanges – NSE (National Stock Exchange) and BSE (Bombay Stock Exchange), which means you can take advantage of buying the stock in one exchange and selling it in other and bag the difference as profit.
+In Indian markets, stocks trade in the two major exchanges – NSE (National Stock Exchange) and BSE (Bombay Stock Exchange).
+It means you can take advantage of buying the stock in one exchange and selling it in another and bag the difference as profit.

 1. Arbitrage is not An Intraday Trade (Cost Wise)

 You are not allowed to buy and sell the same stock in different exchanges on the same day.
 It means if you buy stock XYZ today in NSE, then you are not allowed to sell stock XYZ in BSE the same day.
 If you do that, you may have a penalty of short selling in the exchange you sold.

 It means you can only do arbitrage for stocks that you have in your DP.
 If you have stock XYZ in your DP, you can sell the same in BSE and buy them in NSE as well to bag a profit but then you are not doing intraday trading, and so you may be paying the brokerage of delivery to your broker though you are trading on the same day – time-wise.

 2. Last Traded Price is not the Price for Arbitrage

 If you see a price difference of few Rupees in both the exchanges does not always mean there is arbitrage.
 Take an example of Weizmann Forex.